scil/LaravelFly/readme.md

 - `exit()` or `die()` in an route action would output content to console or swoole log, and not make server die or reload.
 If you would like to change that behavior, fork LaravalFly and catch `\Swoole\ExitException` in  `LaravelFly\Map\Kernel::handle`.

+- Support connection pool.
+There's only one connection available in each request.But if you use `fly()` or `fly2()`, you can use connections more than one.

 - functions `fly()` and `fly2()` which are like `go()` provided by [golang](https://github.com/golang/go) or [swoole](https://github.com/swoole/swoole-src), plus Laravel services can be used in `fly()` and `fly2()` without closure.
 The `fly2()` has the limited ability to change services in current request, e.g. registering a new event handler for current request. `fly2()` is not suggested.

 A coroutine starting in a request, can still live when the request ends.
 What's the effect of following route?